reasonml/reasonml.github.io/src/pages/guide/what-and-why.md

 - [Elm](http://elm-lang.org).
 A cousin of ours!
 Make clean, fun webapps.
 - [PureScript](http://www.purescript.org).
 Inspired by Haskell, compiled to the web.
 - [Fable](http://fable.io/).
 Based on F#, which is closely related to Ocaml.
+- [ClojureScript](https://clojurescript.org).
+Nothing in common with us on the surface, but prioritizes simplicity & great interop too.

 Hope that helps!
 Want to know more?
 Strike a conversation with any of us in the [community](/community/)!